 In this guide, we’ll cover everything you need to know about adjustable trailer hitches: what an adjustable hitch actually is, the parts that make up the hitch, how the hitch works, how to use it, the pros and cons, how it compares to other options, and which one to buy.

 What is an Adjustable Trailer Hitch?

-An adjustable trailer hitch is a type of ball mount that can be adjusted up or down to promote level towing.
+An adjustable hitch is a type of ball mount that can be adjusted up or down to promote level towing.
 The tongue portion is attached to a vertical channel or shank.
 The tongue can be set higher to level out a high-riding trailer, or it can be lowered to accommodate a trailer that rides closer to the road.
 This unique ability ensures that whichever trailer you’re pulling, it rides level.

-This is an adjustable trailer hitch:
+This is an adjustable receiver hitch: